LinuxRocks2000/blog/_posts/2022-5-6-platformer-from-scratch-chap-6.md

 }
 </code></pre>

-Now, there isn't much we can do until we have level creation and launching set up.
+Now, there isn't much we can do for `levelname` until we have level creation and launching set up.
 Play around with the CSS until you're happy - there are many great articles on button styling - and then continue on to the next section.

 ## 6.4: Level management